kivy/kivy/doc/sources/guide2/events.rst

 If you run the code as is, you will notice two print statements in the console.
-One from the `on_pressed` event that is called inside the `CustomBtn` class and one from the `btn_pressed` function that we bind to the property change.
+One from the `on_pressed` event that is called inside the `CustomBtn` class and another from the `btn_pressed` function that we bind to the property change.

 The reason that both the functions are called is simple.
 Binding doesn't mean overriding.
 Having both of these functions is redundant and you should generally